codefresh-io/docs.codefresh.io/_docs/testing/integration-tests.md

 {% include image.html lightbox="true" file="/images/56fe408-Screen_Shot_2016-11-10_at_11.58.06_AM.png" url="/images/56fe408-Screen_Shot_2016-11-10_at_11.58.06_AM.png" alt="Create composition" max-width="40%" %}

 {:start="3"}
-3. Add a Composition test image, which will be added as a new service to your composition
+3. Add a Composition test image, which will be added as a new service to your composition.
 {% include image.html lightbox="true" file="/images/683f195-Screen_Shot_2016-11-10_at_11.58.39_AM.png" url="/images/683f195-Screen_Shot_2016-11-10_at_11.58.39_AM.png" alt="Create composition" caption="This is our test image, which contains the integration test code" max-width="40%" %}

 {:start="4"}